tcottrell321/Data-Analytics-Portfolio/README.md

 Senior Managers and HR recieved report and target lists of employees to offer retirement packages along with a Salary Cost Analysis and a Target Mentors list for refreshed workforce.

 ### Process and Technology
-- Emphasized Exploration and Analysis sections of process.
+- Emphasized Exploration/Metrics and Analysis/Insights blocks of process.
 - CSV files from HR on employee and department data were provided.
 - PostgreSQL Database, QuickDBD and Visual Studio used for exploration and analysis.